stevenosse/flutter_hi_icons/README.md

 )
 ```

+## ⚠️ Warning
+Some icons might not be available in this package.
+We are working to make them available for you.

 ## 🔨 Contribute
 There is still a lot of work to do on this package, including :
 - Write a documentation